rafaelmussi/angular-templatecache-webpack-plugin/README.md

 ## Usage

-The [webpack](http://webpack.js.org/) plugin will combine all your angular `.html` templates and save to dist/templates.js (default filename).
+This [webpack](http://webpack.js.org/) plugin will combine all your angular `.html` templates and save to dist/templates.js (default filename).
 Just add the plugin to your `webpack` config as follows:

 **webpack.config.js**
 ```js